 The two most powerful tools in Organic Chemistry are the alkylation reaction and acylation reaction.
 However, here we will be dealing with the topic of “Acylation Reaction.”
 There are various numbers of organic chemical structures and elements since the carbon can form links to itself by forming chains and also rings.
 The entire molecules can also be added to each other or other elements, and such is the case with the acylation reaction.

 Mechanism of Acylation Reaction

 The mechanism of this Acylation Reaction is the electrophilic aromatic substitution.
-In Organic chemistry, the acylation is the process or mechanism of adding an acyl group (RCO-) to a particular compound.
-This compound which provides the acyl group is called as the acylating agent.
+In Organic Chemistry, acylation is the process or mechanism of adding an acyl group (RCO-) to a particular compound.
+This compound that provides the acyl group is called the acylating agent.

-Since these form the strong electrophiles when added with some metal catalysts, the acyl halides are widely used as the acylating agents.
-Consider, for example, the Friedel-Crafts acylation reaction uses the acetyl chloride, CH3COCl, as the acylating agents and the compound called aluminum chloride, AlCl3 as the catalyst for adding ethanol or the acetyl group to the benzene.
+Since these form strong electrophiles when added with some metal catalysts, acyl halides are widely used as acylating agents.
+Consider, for example, the Friedel-Crafts acylation reaction uses the acetyl chloride, CH3COCl, as the acylating agents and the compound called aluminium chloride, AlCl3 as the catalyst for adding ethanol or the acetyl group to the benzene.
 The following reaction shows the mechanism.

-An acyl group is the alkyl group which is attached to the carbon-oxygen double bond as shown in below figure.
+An acyl group is the alkyl group that is attached to the carbon-oxygen double bond as shown in the below figure.
 If the letter “R” represents the alkyl group, the acyl group will have the formula RCO-.
 The process of Acylation is to substitute an acyl group into the reaction.
 The most widely used acyl group is the CH3CO-.
-It is called as the ethanoyl group.
+It is called the ethanoyl group.

 Acylation Reaction – Example